i05nagai/memorandum/language/english_speaking.md

     * He spent hours trying to repair the clock
     * I waste a lot of time doing nothing
     * She said she couldn't see me.
 She was too busy doing other things.
+* afford/allow
+    * not everyone can afford help
     * can afford to do
         * we couldn't afford to pay the lawyer's fee
         * We can't afford another trip around this year
         * We can't afford to go on vacation this year
         * I couldn't afford the rent on my own
         * How can she afford to eat out every night?
         * Dad can't afford any more time off work
         * We can't afford to wait any longer or we'll miss the plane
     * It gives them a power that shouldn't be unquestioningly afforded to any indivisuals
-* afford/allow
     * The room affords a beautiful view out over the city
     * It afords her the opportunity to improve her tennis skills
     * The new law will afford protection to employees